GrosSacASac/create-dom99-app/readme.md

 ### Zero second compile time during development

-When developping, thanks to ES-modules there is no need to run a bundler, just refresh your browser to see changes.
+When developing, thanks to ES-modules there is no need to run a bundler, just refresh your browser to see changes.

 ## How to